TanishPatel16/intro-git/student/my_file.md

 # About Me
-My name is: Dhruv.
+My name is: Tanish.

 ## Food
-My favorite food is: Pad Thai.
+My favorite food is: Burrito.

 ##
-My hobbies are: PC games, swimming, basketball.
+My hobbies are: Soccer, Swimming, PC Games.

 ##
-My favorite artist/band is: Nirvana.
+My favorite artist/band is: Maroon5.